whage/thesis/thesis.md

 - also JVM based
 - dynamic
-- talk about some interesting features of LISPs
+- talk about some interesting TYPE SYSTEM features of LISPs

 ...